 Is Airbnb Legal In Thailand?

-The short answer is yes, it's illegal.
+The short answer is no, it's not legal.
 This was confirmed in a court ruling in 2018.

 You can't rent out a property for less than 30 days, unless you have a hotel license.
 Generally speaking, condo buildings in Thailand do not have a license to operate as a hotel.